Garbage collectionEstimated reading time: 3 minutes

 to the target and makes them eligible for garbage collection.
 It also makes them

 unable to be read via the API.

-If a layer is deleted it will be removed from the filesystem when garbage collection is run.
-If a manifest is deleted the layers to which it refers will be removed from the filesystem if no other manifests refers to them.
+If a layer is deleted, it is removed from the filesystem when garbage collection is run.
+If a manifest is deleted the layers to which it refers are removed from the filesystem if no other manifests refers to them.

 In this example manifest A references two layers:

 c.
 In this state, nothing is eligible for garbage collection:

 A -----> a <----- B \--> b | c <--/

 c no longer has a reference and is eligible for garbage

 a had one reference removed but not garbage